-High-End Computing University Research Activity
+High-End Computing University Research Activity (HECURA)

 High-performance computing is increasingly essential to progress in science and engineering.
 Contemporary high-end computing (HEC) systems often comprising of tens- to hundreds-of-thousands of processors allow researchers to study complex problems that were previously intractable.
 However, emerging data-intensive scientific challenges and opportunities demand more of HEC systems.
 For example, observation- and simulation-driven applications require higher throughput input/output (I/O) capabilities, large data storage capacities, and tools for efficiently finding, processing, organizing and moving data.
 Data-management challenges also include the need to access large volumes of data produced by different applications, in numerous locations, and in various formats.